sumeet-sethi/boilerplate-angular4-webpack2-typescript2-angularmaterial2/README.md

 This Boiler Plate (referenced throughout the app as BP | Bp | bp) is running the following stack:
 -   Angular @ 4
 -   Webpack @ 2
--   Type Script @ 2.1
+-   Type Script @ 2
--   Angular Material @ 2.x (*)
+-   Angular Material @ 2 (*)

-*Note: Angular Material 2.x is not being used at the moment since it is still in beta and not yet stable.
+*   Note: Angular Material 2 is not being used at the moment since it is still in beta and not yet stable.
 Once it is stable, I will include it in this boiler plate app

 ## Installation